mhbardsley/bingo-cards/README.md

         - line separated list of bingo items (songs/numbers/countries, etc)
 - Running the program
     - Once you have SWI-Prolog installed and as a `$PATH` environment variable, and input parameters as desired:
+    - If you are a Windows user, just double-click the file `run.bat`
+    - If it doesn't work, or you are a non-Windows user:
         - Navigate to this directory (via command prompt/bash)
         - Run `swipl cards.pl`
         - Cards will then appear in the output folder